hynding/stevehynding.com/content/copy/articles/article.Daddy_Daughter_Diary.md

 6. James and the Giant Peach (November 2015)
 7. Charlie and the Great Glass Elevator (December 2015)
 8. The Magic Finger (January 2016)
+9. The Gremlins (February 2016)
 9. George's Marvelous Medicine (March 2016)
 10. The Twits (April 2016)
 11. Esio Trot (April 2016)
+12. The Giraffe, the Pelly and Me (May 2016)
+13. Danny The Champion of the World (May 2016)

 ###Beverly Cleary
 1. The Mouse and the Motorcycle (February 2015)